osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 [[file:files/monitor.png]]

 ## Configuring the Motive Project File
-If you received a premade set of tracking targets, download [this Motive Project file](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_optitrack/files/haptix_osrf.ttp).
+If you received a premade set of tracking targets, download the Motive project file, [haptix_osrf.ttp](https://bitbucket.org/osrf/gazebo_tutorials/raw/default/haptix_optitrack/files/haptix_osrf.ttp) to the Desktop.
 We are going to make a small modification to calibrate each component.

 ### Tracking rigid bodies
 Make sure Gazebo is closed on Linux.
 On your Windows VM machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.